SirRigby/PROJECT/README.txt

 ~DESCRIPTION OF THE GAMES:-

 1.SNAKE WATER GUN:
- Snake water gun is a classic game which is a single player stuff the user can select their choice amoung snake water and gun after the selction of the user the computer will also select from the same the code is so designed that the choice of the computer will be random each time without any biasing.
+ Snake water gun is a classic game which is a single player stuff the user can select their choice among snake water and gun after the selection of the user the computer will also select from the same the code is so designed that the choice of the computer will be random each time without any biasing.
- The source code of the game consist of simple cpp language and addtional package <time.h> for genration of random numbers.
+ The source code of the game consist of simple cpp language and addtional package <time.h> for generation of random numbers.

  The following flow of control will be used to for making the decision of the winner

                                                                         SNAKE----->WATER
 								        WATER----->GUN
 								        GUN------->SNAKE

- The following sorce code has been eqquiped with user freindly interface so the players can enjoy the game without any difficulty.
+ The following source code has been equipped with user freindly interface so the players can enjoy the game without any difficulty.
- Our code is also desinged to keep track of the players who had tried the game before these stats include 1.No of vistis
+ Our code is also designed to keep track of the players who had tried the game before these stats include 1.No of visits
  2.No of wins
  3.Win Percentage

- Following data were maneged by classical file handling and OOPs used in cpp.
+ Following data were managed by classical file handling and OOPs used in cpp.

  --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------